HomeSite Map

 The song was inspired by the 1958 English play of the same name, which enjoyed immense success as it hit Broadway in 1960 (starring Angela Lansbury and Billy Dee Williams) and as an award winning movie in 1961.
 The controversial subject matter, which included single motherhood, sexuality, race and even homosexuality, reflected the social changes in attitude that were taking place in Britain during the late '50s and early '60s.

 Composer Ric Marlow was actually known as more than a songwriter.
-He had a long-standing television acting career, appearing in as many as 75 shows throughout his lifetime.
-His first appearance was in the TV show “The Lawless Years” in 1959 and he continued throughout the '60s in shows such as “Bonanza,” “Sea Hunt,” “Dante,” “Lawman” and “Ripcord.”
-In the '70s he appeared numerous times on “Hawaii Five-0” and, in the '80s, on “Magnum PI” as late as 1984.
+He had a long-standing TV acting career, appearing in as many as 75 shows throughout his lifetime.
+His first appearance was in the 1959 TV program “The Lawless Years” and then he continued throughout the '60s in shows like “Ripcord,” “Dante,” “Sea Hunt” and even “Bonanza.”
+His career in acting continued into the '70s, appearing numerous times on “Hawaii Five-0” and then on “Magnum PI” as late as 1984.

-Ric Marlow also pursued a career as a recording artist, releasing his own version of "A Taste Of Honey" in 1962, as mentioned above.
-He continued persuing a singing career, appearing throughout the years in Las Vegas, New York, Florida, Hollywood and Palm Springs, California where he died in 2017 at the age of 91.
+Ric Marlow had also decided to pursue a recording career, releasing his own rendition of "A Taste Of Honey" in 1962, as mentioned above.
+He continued persuing a singing career, appearing throughout the years in Las Vegas, New York, Florida, Hollywood and Palm Springs, California where he died in 2017 at 91 years old.
 The success of “A Taste Of Honey,” with its 150 million copies sold worldwide, was his major claim to fame.

-Co-writer Bobby Scott was an accomplished jazz musician who studied at the LaFollette School Of Music in New York City in 1945.
-He became an accomplished pianist and vocalist, as well as mastering the vibes, accordion, clarinet, cello, drums and bass.
-Bobby turned professional as early as age 11, and was working with Louie Prima by the age of 15.
-By the mid '50s he was working with Gene Krupa and Tony Scott and performing at various prestigious jazz festivals.
+Co-composer Bobby Scott was a very accomplished jazz musician who studied at the LaFollette School Of Music in New York in 1945.
+He was an accomplished pianist and vocalist, as well as mastering the vibes, clarinet, drums, accordion, cello and bass.
+Bobby Scott turned professional as early as age 11, and was working with Louie Prima by the age of 15.
+By the mid '50s he enjoyed the priviledge of working with Gene Krupa and Tony Scott and performing at various prestigious jazz festivals.

-Bobby Scott decided to stop performing in the late '50s to concentrate on composing and teaching musical theory and harmony, as well as continue his studies in music.
-It was during this period that Bobby Scott co-authored the song “A Taste Of Honey” with Ric Marlow as well as releasing two albums in 1960, also scoring at #13 hit in 1956 on the US Billboard Hot 100 with the million-selling hit record "Chain Gang."
-He also co-wrote the ever popular song “He Ain’t Heavy, He’s My Brother” with Bobby Russell (who was then dying of cancer), which was taken to the #7 spot on the US Billboard Hot 100 in 1970 by another British Invasion group, The Hollies, this song also being made popular by Neil Diamond, Cher, Olivia Newton John, The Osmonds, Bill Medley and many other artists throughout the years.
+Bobby Scott decided to stop performing in the late '50s in order to concentrate on writing and teaching musical theory and harmony while he continued his studies in music.
+It was during this period that Bobby Scott co-authored the song “A Taste Of Honey” with Ric Marlow as well as releasing two LPs in 1960, also scoring at #13 hit in 1956 on the US Billboard Hot 100 with the million-selling hit "Chain Gang."
+He also co-wrote the ever popular song “He Ain’t Heavy, He’s My Brother” with fellow writer Bobby Russell (who was then dying of cancer), which was taken to the #7 spot on the US Billboard Hot 100 in 1970 by another British Invasion group, The Hollies, this also being made popular by Neil Diamond, Cher, Olivia Newton John, The Osmonds, Bill Medley and many other artists throughout the years.

 Bobby Scott also dabbled in writing musical scores for movies, such as “Slaves” (1969), “Joe” (1970) and “Who Says I Can’t Ride A Rainbow” (1971).
-He gradually returned to performing and recording and, in the '80s, issued a Nat “King” Cole tribute album.
+He gradually returned to performing and recording and, in 1990, released the Nat “King” Cole tribute album "For Sentimental Reasons."
 He unfortunately died of lung cancer on November 5th, 1990.
-His musically legacy is felt to this day, especially in connection with his two most famous songs, “A Taste Of Honey” and “He Ain’t Heavy, He’s My Brother,” these appearing in many movies and television commercials throughout the '80s, '90s and until today.
+His legacy in music is felt to this day, especially in regards with his two most famous songs, “A Taste Of Honey” and “He Ain’t Heavy, He’s My Brother,” both of these appearing in many movies and television commercials throughout the '80s, '90s and until today.

-Of the many versions of “A Taste Of Honey” that have been recorded, the version released by Lenny Welch on September 17th, 1962 was most influential to The Beatles.
-They patterned their arrangement of the song after this recording which, although failing to make the British charts or the American Billboard Hot 100, made a slightly bigger impact in Britain.
-The Beatles did alter the lyrics slightly from this Lenny Welch version, "a taste much sweeter than wine" being altered to "tasting much sweeter than wine."
+Of the many renditions of “A Taste Of Honey” that have been recorded, the version released by Lenny Welch on September 17th, 1962 became the most influential with The Beatles.
+They patterned their arrangement of the song after this recording which, although failing to make a dent on either the British charts or the American Billboard Hot 100, made a slightly bigger impact in Britain.
+They did alter the lyrics slightly from this Lenny Welch recording, "a taste much sweeter than wine" now being altered to "tasting much sweeter than wine."

-Lenny Welch started his recording career in 1958 on Decca Records (the same label that was the first to release a Beatles single in the US: “My Bonnie” by “Tony Sheridan and The Beat Brothers” in 1962).
-After two dismal selling singles on Decca, he was introduced to Archie Bleyer, the owner of Cadence Records who acheived great success with The Everly Brothers.
-Archie Bleyer signed Lenny Welch to his label and after releasing several modest selling singles, including “A Taste Of Honey,” he hit #4 on the Billboard Hot 100 with “Since I Fell For You” in January of 1964, just before Beatlemania took over the states.
-Cadence records then re-released his version of “Ebb Tide,” which scored a modest follow-up hit in April of 1964 (#25 on Billboard) and it seemed that Lenny Welch was on his way to becoming another Johnny Mathis-style crooner.
+Lenny Welch started out his recording career in 1958 on Decca Records (the very same label that was the first to release a Beatles single in the US: “My Bonnie” by “Tony Sheridan and The Beat Brothers” in 1962).
+After two dismal selling singles on Decca, he met Archie Bleyer, owner of Cadence Records who acheived great success with The Everly Brothers among other artists.
+Archie Bleyer signed up Lenny Welch to his label and after they released a few modest selling singles, including “A Taste Of Honey,” he hit #4 on the Billboard Hot 100 with “Since I Fell For You” in January of 1964, just before Beatlemania took over the American charts.
+Cadence Records then re-released his version of “Ebb Tide,” which scored a modest follow-up hit in April of 1964 (#25 on Billboard) and it seemed that Lenny Welch was on his way to becoming another Johnny Mathis-style crooner.

-Two major setbacks to his music career then occurred.
-With The Everly Brothers now signed to the Warner Bros label, Archie Bleyer felt the need to fold Cadence Records in September of 1964.
-The second setback was when Lenny Welch joined the National Guard Reserves in lieu of being drafted.
-Although he obtained a new recording deal with Kapp Records in 1965, very little chart success occurred due to his once-a-week military commitment preventing him from extensive touring.
+Two major setbacks to his recording career then happened.
+Since The Everly Brothers then signed to the new Warner Bros label, Archie Bleyer decided to fold up Cadence Records in September of 1964.
+The other setback was when Lenny Welch joined the National Guard Reserves in lieu of being drafted.
+Although he obtained a new recording deal with Kapp Records in 1965, little chart success occurred due to his once-a-week military commitment preventing him from extensive touring.

-After his service time was complete, he struggled to continue his career, but mostly in vain.
+After his service time was complete, he struggled to continue his music career, but mostly in vain.
 Lenny Welch's only return to the Billboard Top 40 was his slow-ballad version of Neil Sedaka’s “Breaking Up Is Hard To Do,” which peaked at #34 in 1970 on the Commonwealth United label.
-Neil Sedaka liked the version enough to record his own ballad version of the song 5 1/2 years later, taking it to #8 in the Billboard Hot 100.
+Neil Sedaka liked this version enough to record his own ballad version of the song 5 1/2 years later, bringing it to #8 on the Billboard Hot 100.

-Lenny Welch struggled for a time with his own record label, but after it failed, resorted to leaving the music business and driving a cab in New York City to pay back those who invested in his failed record company.
-Now living in Los Angeles, he has found himself in demand doing oldies shows and performances on cruise ships.
-Along with his royalty payments for “Since I Fell For You,” Lenny Welch is continuing to live his initial dream of being a performer in the music business.
+Lenny Welch struggled for a little bit with his own record label, but after it failed, resorted to leaving the music business and driving a cab in New York City to pay back those who invested in his failed label.
+He eventually found himself to be in demand once again and he began doing oldies shows and residencies on cruise ships, later joining The Royal All-Stars, which was a "supergroup" featuring vocalists from various popular groups of long ago.
+They became a mainstay in the "doo wop" circuits, touring regularly for many years until his retirement in 2020 because of Covid-19 shutdowns.
+Along with his royalty payments for “Since I Fell For You,” Lenny Welch continued to live his original dream of being a performer in the music business.
+He unfortunately passed away following a long illness in Kissimmee, Florida on April 8th, 2025.

 Recording History

-The first time The Beatles recorded "A Taste Of Honey" was actually for BBC Radio, this occurring almost five months before their official EMI version was released on their first British album “Please Please Me.”
-On October 25th, 1962, they made this first recording at Playhouse Theatre in Manchester between 8 and 8:45 pm for the BBC radio show “Here We Go,” which aired on October 26th of that year between 5 and 5:29 pm.
+The first time The Beatles recorded "A Taste Of Honey" was actually for BBC Radio, this occurring almost five months before their official EMI version was released on their first UK album “Please Please Me.”
+This recording happened on October 25th, 1962 at Playhouse Theatre in Manchester between 8 and 8:45 pm for the BBC radio program “Here We Go,” which aired on October 26th of that year between 5 and 5:29 pm.

-When the afternoon session began in Studio Two of EMI Studios at 2:30 pm, “A Taste Of Honey” was the first song recorded.
-Five takes of the song were recorded with the group all playing their usual instruments live simultaneously with lead and backing vocals.
-"Take five" was temporarily considered as their best attempt.
+When their afternoon session started in EMI Studio Two at 2:30 pm, “A Taste Of Honey” was first on the schedule.
+Five complete takes were recorded with all of The Beatles playing their usual instruments live along with all lead and backing vocals.
+For the time being, "take five" was deemed the best.

-No mixes of the song were done on this day.
+No mixes of this song were created on this day.
 Both the mono and stereo mixes of the song were done during the mastering session for the album, which occurred on February 25th, 1963.
-Both mixes were done using "take seven," which included both of the McCartney “double-tracking” overdubs.
+Both mixes were created using "take seven," this take including both of Paul's “double-tracked” vocals.

-One other quick impromptu Beatles rendition of "A Taste Of Honey" occurred on January 22nd, 1969 at Apple Studios during rehearsals and recording sessions for what would become their "Let It Be" album and film.
+One other quick impromptu Beatles rendition of "A Taste Of Honey" occurred later on January 22nd, 1969 at Apple Studios during rehearsals and recording sessions for what would eventually be their "Let It Be" album and movie.
 Keyboardist Billy Preston, who had met The Beatles in Hamburg, Germany in 1962 when he was playing with Little Richard, dropped by Apple Studios on this day for a visit.
-Remembering that Billy would often attend a Beatles performance in Hamburg and ask them to perform "A Taste Of Honey," George led John and Paul through a quick runthrough of the song just for laughs, this being witnessed in Peter Jackson's "Get Back" series.
-As history reveals, Billy was asked by John on this day to perform with them for the "Let It Be" project, an offer he readily accepted.
+Remembering that Billy Preston would often attend a Beatles performance back in Hamburg and ask them to play "A Taste Of Honey," George led John and Paul through a quick runthrough of the song just for laughs, this being witnessed in Peter Jackson's "Get Back" series.
+As history reveals, Billy Preston was asked by John on this day to play with them for the "Let It Be" project, an offer he readily accepted.

 Song Structure and Style

-The structure of this song is a variation of what was used for most of the songs on the album.
-It is similar in the sense that it consists of only verses and bridges with no chorus, but is different in that it only has two verses that are alternated with two identical bridges.
-Therefore, the structure is 'verse/ bridge/ verse/ bridge' (or abab) with the bridge ending the song.
+The structure of this song is a variation of what was used for the majority of the songs on the album.
+It is similar in that it consists of only verses and bridges with no chorus, but is different in that it only contains two verses that are alternated with two identical bridges.
+The structure here is therefore 'verse/ bridge/ verse/ bridge' (or abab) with a bridge ending the song.
 Another distinctive feature which makes it dissimilar to the rest of the album is the change in time signature, with both verses being in 3/4 time (or “waltz” time) while most of the bars of each bridge are in standard 4/4 time.

-Each verse consists of 16 bars with a melody line and chord pattern that is distinctively melodic.
+Each verse is 16 bars in length with a melody line and chord pattern that is distinctively melodic.
 The melody line ascends dramatically to the signature title of the song which alerts John and George to answer the phrase creating another three part harmony.
-The 10 bar bridge then transitions into 4/4 time for the first six bars while McCartney sings his “double-tracked” solo vocal line with added reverb.
+The 10 bar bridge then transitions into 4/4 time for the first six bars while Paul sings his “double-tracked” vocal line with a bit of added reverb.
 When his vocal line is finished, the rest of the bridge returns to the familiar 3/4 time with three part harmonies, which is actually identical to the second half of the introduction.

-After a second verse follows the same pattern as the first, a second identical bridge begins, but then changes into two dramatic breaks which highlight a question-and-answer exchange between McCartney’s lead vocal and John and George’s harmony answers.
-This distinctive hook is the one characteristic that sparks the similarity between The Beatles version and the immensely popular Herb Alpert instrumental version from 1965.
-The song then officially climaxes with the extended high note from Paul as it suddenly shifts back to the 3/4 time signature for the final four bars.
-An interesting touch that McCartney capitalized on with his composition “And I Love Her” a year later is setting apart the minor chords of the song with a final major chord which creates a satisfying note of finality.
+After a second verse follows the same pattern as the first, a second identical bridge appears but changes into two dramatic breaks that highlight a question-and-answer exchange between Paul’s lead vocal and John and George's harmonies.
+This distinctive hook is the one similar characteristic between The Beatles vocal rendition and the hugely popular Herb Alpert instrumental version from 1965.
+Paul then puts in an extended high note to mark the official climax to The Beatles' version, which suddenly shifts back to 3/4 time for the final four bars.
+An interesting touch that Paul capitalized on with his song “And I Love Her” a year later is setting apart the minor chords of the song with a final major chord which creates a satisfying note of finality.

-As for The Beatles' performance, McCartney is truly in the spotlight with his spot-on vocal work (despite his struggle to properly hit the low notes) which convey the sentiment of the lyrics in the most convincing way he could muster.
-His tasteful bass playing, especially during the bridges, shows him as not being a ‘showboat’ but being able to add the degree of tastefulness necessary to pull off an impressive ingredient to a nice arrangement.
+As for The Beatles' performance, McCartney is truly in the spotlight with his spot-on vocal work (despite his struggle to properly hit the low notes) which conveys the sentiment of these lyrics in the most convincing way he could muster.
+Paul's tasteful bass performance, especially during the bridges, shows him as not being a "showboat" but being able to add the necessary degree of finesse to pull off an impressive ingredient to a nice arrangement.

-Harrison shows himself adept at being able to pull off a tender ballad arrangement "in style," even though his true overall inspiration really comes from the likes of Carl Perkins.
+Harrison shows himself adept at being able to deliver a tender ballad arrangement "in style," even though his overall natural inspiration really comes from the likes of Carl Perkins.
 His guitar versatility, as well as his vocal harmony work being performed simultaneously, shows his true focus on making the band, not just himself, sound good.

-Ringo shows his versatility as well by playing brushes throughout and not straying off of the snare drum.
-One would think this was a professional drummer for a light jazz combo instead of the same rock-and-roll drummer we just heard wailing away on “I Saw Her Standing There.”
-Once again, we see the focus on doing whatever it takes to make the song work.
+Ringo shows his versatility too by using brushes through the entire song and not straying off of the snare drum.
+One would think this was a professional drummer from a light jazz combo instead of the same rock-and-roll drummer we had just witnessed wailing away on “I Saw Her Standing There.”
+Once again, we see Ringo's cooperative focus on doing whatever it takes to make the song work.

-Lennon, on the other hand, is hardly noticeable on rhythm guitar.
-Also, the bad cold that John was suffering from on this day is probably most evident on this track as his harmony work, as proficient as it is, suffers from his pronunciation.
-A taste of huddy” is truly the result of a stuffed-up nose.
+Lennon, on the other hand, can barely be noticed on rhythm guitar.
+Also, the bad cold John was suffering from on this day is probably most evident on this track as his vocal harmonies, as proficient as they were, suffers from stilted pronunciation.
+A taste of huddy” is definitely the result of a stuffed-up nose.

 Vee-Jay's "Introducing The Beatles" album